Last updated on

 3.1.4.
 Visa for the Recognition of Foreign Qualifications

 Foreigners whose professional qualifications were not recognized as being fully equivalent to German qualifications may take part in a qualification programme in Germany that will help them acquire the skills they are lacking.
 Examples of such qualification programmes are company training courses or preparatory courses incl. language courses.
 For this, they will need to apply for a visa for the purpose of recognition of professional qualifications.
-Holders of this type of permit can work up to 10 hours a week (20 hours a week from March 2024) in a job not related to their course or programme.
+Holders of this type of permit can work up to 20 hours a week (as of July 2024) in a job not related to their course or programme.

 3.1.5.
-Jobseeker’s Visa and Work Visa for Germany
+Opportunity Card and Work Visa for Germany

-Individuals who want to come to Germany specifically for job hunting and stay longer than 90 days may apply for a special type of visa called “jobseeker’s visa”.
-Jobseeker’s visa is usually granted only to graduates of institutions of higher education and vocational training programmes whose degree is recognized in Germany.
-This visa allows the holder to stay in Germany for six months but, just like any other visitor type of visa, it does not allow them to take up any employment except for a tryout job of a maximum of ten hours per week (20 hours per week from March 2024).
-Once they find a job that corresponds to their professional qualifications, they may apply for a residence permit for gainful employment or an EU Blue Card without having to leave Germany.
-Likewise, those highly-skilled foreign nationals from third countries who were offered a job in Germany while staying abroad (i.e., outside Germany) will need to apply for a work visa at the nearest German consulate or embassy and, once in Germany, they will be issued a residence permit for gainful employment or an EU Blue Card.
+Individuals who want to come to Germany specifically for job hunting may apply for a special type of visa called “Opportunity Card for Job Search“.
+The Opportunity Card replaced the jobseeker’s visa and is granted to graduates of institutions of higher education and vocational training programmes whose degree or vocational qualification was either obtained in Germany or is recognized in Germany.
+Moreover, it can also be issued to individuals whose degree or vocational qualification which required at least two years of training are recognized by relevant institutions of the issuing country and the applicant scored a minimum of six points out of then on the Opportunity Card’s scoring system.
+This type of visa allows the holder to stay in Germany for twelve months and to take up any part-time job as well as a tryout job of a maximum of 20 hours per week (valid as of July 2024).
+Once they find a desired job, they may apply for a residence permit for gainful employment or an EU Blue Card without having to leave Germany.
+Likewise, those foreign professionals from third countries who were offered a job in Germany while staying abroad (i.e., outside Germany) will need to apply for a work visa at the nearest German consulate or embassy and, once in Germany, they will be issued a residence permit for gainful employment or an EU Blue Card.

 3.1.6.
 German Visa for Internship and Research